-HDR Image Analyzer delivers a comprehensive array of tools for the effective analysis of the latest HDR standards – including HLG, PQ and Rec.2020 – from 4K/UltraHD/2K/HD content in a convenient real time 1RU device.
+HDR Image Analyzer 12G delivers a comprehensive array of tools for the effective analysis of the latest 4K/UltraHD HDR standards, over a single cable with 12G-SDI, – including HLG, PQ, Rec.2020 and Rec.709 – from 8K/UltraHD2/4K/UltraHD/2K/HD content in a convenient real time 1RU device.

 Specifically designed to be used wherever needed, the 1RU form factor fits into a range of environments, providing the confidence you need for consistent and predictable HDR production and mastering.

 - UltraHD UI for native-resolution picture display including PQ support for HDR capable displays

 - Configurable layouts allow you to put the tool you need in the window you need it

 - Support for display referred SDR (Rec.709), HDR ST2084/PQ, and HLG analysis

 - Support for scene referred ARRI, Canon, Panasonic, RED and Sony camera color spaces

 - Precision CIE graph, vectorscope, waveform, and histogram support

 - False color mode to easily spot out of gamut/out of brightness pixels